TheStig294/among-us-randomat-2.0/README.md

 Length of voting time in seconds\
 \
 _randomat_amongus_discussion_timer_ - Default: 15 -\
-Length of vote discussion time in seconds\
+Length of vote discussion time in seconds, set to 0 to disable\
 \
 _randomat_amongus_votepct_ - Default: 0 -\
 Vote percentage required to eject\